pieterklap/Pipeline/README.md

  * [gprofiler](https://biit.cs.ut.ee/gprofiler/page/docs)

 ## Instalation
-Add the programs that you have installed to second collumn of the install_locations file
+Add the location of the programs that you have installed to second collumn of the install_locations file

 This is a README file which we can use to document and discuss the project.